-Cooperation between the Executive Board and Supervisory Board with the Supervisory Board and informs the Supervisory Board regularly, timely and comprehensively about all questions pertaining to the strategy, business development, risk position, risk management and compliance that are of relevance for the company.
+The Executive Board and Supervisory Board work closely together in the best interest of the company.
+The Executive Board coordinates the strategic direction of the company with the Supervisory Board and informs the Supervisory Board regularly, timely and comprehensively about all questions pertaining to the strategy, business development, risk position, risk management and compliance that are of relevance for the company.
 Any deviations in the course of business from the established plans and goals adopted by the group are investigated and explained.
-The Executive Board forwards the half-year reports and quarterly releases to the Finance and Audit Committee and discusses these reports and releases with the Finance and Audit Committee before their publication.
+The Executive Board forwards the half-year reports and guarterly releases to the Finance and Audit Committee and discusses these reports and releases with the Finance and Audit Committee before their publication.
 The Articles of Association and the Rules of Procedure require the Supervisory Board's approval for a wide range of business transactions proposed by the Executive Board.

 The remuneration of the members of the Supervisory Board and also of the Executive Board are described in detail in the remuneration report.